-When the weather outside is frightful, the indoor adventures can be quite delightful.
-Here are some of the city’s best rainy day activities — no Gore-Tex required.
+When the weather outside is storm-ful, indoor adventures can be quite delightful.
+Here are some of the city’s best rainy-day activities — no Gore-Tex required.

 Learn sword fighting

 Channel the spirit of Brienne of Tarth or Conan the Barbarian at Academie Duello.
 This swashbuckling school teaches swordplay and archery, which means you’ll be wielding a weapon like Aragorn or Inigo Montoya in no time.
 Liven up a birthday party or corporate team-building event by booking one of their private classes.

 Play a round — virtually — at Pebble Beach, Pacific Dunes, Nicklaus North, Cabo Del Sol or several other of the world’s best golf courses at One Under.
 Right in the heart of downtown’s Financial District, this luxurious club boasts six golf simulation bays along with handcrafted cocktails, an array of craft beers and tasty nibbles such as sliders, charcuterie, banh mi and pizza.

 While away a leisurely morning wandering through the Vancouver Art Gallery and admiring pieces by Emily Carr (the VAG has the world’s largest collection of her work) and other BC artists along with thought-provoking temporary exhibitions.
 Admission is free for anyone under 18 and on the first Friday of every month.